hydrogen tanks with a photovoltaic plant in front

 How KfW works to promote green hydrogen all over the world

-Significant additional renewable power generation capacity is needed to produce the required amounts of electricity-based raw-materials and fuels.
-Given the limited areas potentially available for renewable expansion in Germany and even Europe, along with more favourable conditions in other countries, a significant share of the green gases and fuels needed will need to be sourced from abroad in the long term.
+Significant additional electricity generation capacity for renewable energies is required to produce the necessary quantities of electricity-based basic and fuel materials.
+Given the limited land available for the expansion of renewables in Germany and even Europe, as well as more favourable location conditions in other countries, it is to be expected that a high proportion of the required green basic and fuel materials will have to come from abroad in the long term.

 KfW…